Often times, especially if you are new to printing & packaging, you expect a certain color or quality to be matched exactly to what is on a screen.

 Rigid packaging typically requires offset printing.
 If you’re going to print on luxury boxes, you might as well print in offset to get the best quality possible.

-For small runs in corrugated, digital is the best choice in terms of turnaround time and offset for long run.
-Offset can typically print faster in larger volume.
+For small runs in corrugated, digital is the best choice in terms of turnaround time.

 Quality Color Depth